 Liquor and cannabis License Officer: Lt.
 Mike Raskin

 The officer is responsible for the administration and enforcement of the alcohol beverage laws, rules, regulations, inspections, and investigations of 66 licensed premises in the community.
 The officer is also responsible for issuing temporary licenses.

 The officer investigates complaints involving dogs and other animals.
 They patrol the town as necessary to enforce animal laws and town by-laws.

 Patrol Bike Unit

 The Patrol Bike Unit was officially incorporated into the Patrol Division in 2010.
-The Patrol Bike Unit (PBU) is currently staffed by 17 Patrol Officers, including a Supervisor and a Commander.
+The Patrol Bike Unit (PBU) is currently staffed by 17 Patrol Officers, led by Sergeant's Brian Sutherland and Raymond Richards.